 USCIS officers consider the totality of the circumstances to determine if two jobs are the same or similar for porting purposes.
 Many situations are handled on a case-by-case basis.

 American Competitiveness in the 21st Century Act (AC-21) — You can review the full text of the bill as passed by Congress on October 17, 2000.
 Memoranda and guidance regarding provisions of AC21 issued in 2001, 2003, 2005, and 2008 are available on the USCIS website.

 Questions about Same or Similar Occupational Classifications Under the American Competitiveness in the Twenty-first Century Act of 2000 (AC21) — You can find answers to some frequently asked questions about the same or similar occupational classification on this section of the USCIS website.
 There are also links to a December 27, 2005 USCIS AC21 Memo and the Dictionary of Occupational Titles (DOT).

 Find a Lawyer in Houston for Help With AC21 Issues

 If you or one of your employees needs assistance with an I-140, I-485, or any other aspect of AC21 eligibility, it is in your best interest to have legal counsel.
-The Law Office of Kathryn N. Karam, P.C. represents clients in around the Greater Houston area, including Sugar Land, Pasadena, Magnolia, Cypress, League City, The Woodlands, Bellaire, Conroe, and Pearland.
+Karam Immigration Law represents clients in around the Greater Houston area, including Sugar Land, Pasadena, Magnolia, Cypress, League City, The Woodlands, Bellaire, Conroe, and Pearland.